 Dear colleagues and friends,

-it is my great pleasure to announce the 20th World Congress of WADP and the 33rd International Symposium of the German Academy for Psychoanalysis in Marrakech.
-We are very happy to have the opportunity to come together, especially after the last conference “Peace and Aggression – a Social Challenge for Psychiatry and Psychotherapy” had to be cancelled due to the Corona pandemic.
+it is my great pleasure and honour to welcome you to the 20th World Congress of WADP and the 33rd International Symposium of the German Academy for Psychoanalysis (DAP) in Marrakech.
+We are very happy to have the opportunity to come together, especially after the last conference had to be cancelled due to the Corona pandemic.

 In this context, it is of utmost importance, in our view, to avoid narratives underpinned by a friend-or-foe dichotomy and destructive scapegoat dynamics – instead, we should accept responsibility, together, for resolving the issues we encounter in our lives as humans.

-This is the motivation for the World Congress to focus on the issues listed above and to search for shared solutions.
-Psychotherapy, psychoanalysis, group analysis, and in fact all psychiatric approaches to healing are treatment sciences that show how to come to terms with conflicts and to counteract de-humanizing emotional and social divisions.
+This means for scientists and practitioners of psychotherapy, psychoanalysis, group analysis, and in fact all psychiatric approaches to find solutions for how to come to terms with conflicts and to counteract dehumanizing emotional and social divisions.

-In this context, taking on shared responsibility for our patients means taking a clear stance and searching for innovative solutions that will make the world a place worth living in, seen both from the individual perspective and as a whole.
+In this context, taking on shared responsibility for our patients means taking a clear point of view and searching for innovative solutions that will make the world a place worth living in, seen both from the individual perspective and as a whole.

 We greatly look forward to welcoming you in Marrakech!